dhodges47/ionic-modal-example/README.md

 # ionic-modal-example
-Shows how to implement a modal window in Ionic (Angular), passing a json array
+Shows how to implement a modal window in Ionic (Angular), passing a json array.

+The key code for this example is here: Main window: /src/pages/test.
+Modal window: /src/pages/modal.

 Why I created this example: